SimonvH03/CSV_cropping/README.md

 - place files you want to crop in the directory ./data or wherever you like

 - visit config.h and read it carefully
+> change defined constant values in config.h to set parameters.

 - run the program with the provided script
 ```
 bash run.sh
 ```

-# change defined constant values in config.h to set parameters.
+# Understanding the Config.h file